-You need to transfer the plant to a bigger pot but before that, you need to remove the old soil from the roots by loosening it, brush off the excess soil, and trim the old roots.
+You need to transfer the plant to a bigger pot but before that, you need to remove the old soil from the roots by loosening it, brushing off the excess soil, and trimming the old roots.

 Don’t miss putting the drainage layer.
 Lastly, water the plant and give it some light.